mi3nts/fortWorthNode/readMe.md

 # GIS Node

 ## Introduction
 The current repo introduces a device which is inteneded to be portable particulate matter sensor.
 The device and its software  is meant to be designed to be implemented and deployed in an expeditive manner.
 As such most aspects of both hardware and  software is kept simple and is easilly expandable to make way for more sensors to be added.
-The production is a miniature version of (MINTS Central Node)[https://github.com/mi3nts/centralNode].
+The production is a miniature version of [MINTS Central Node](https://github.com/mi3nts/centralNode).

 ### Design Specifications